-When I removed the cookies from the oven, I let the cookies cool for around 3 minutes on the baking sheet before transferring them to a wire rack for final cooling.
+When I removed the cookies from the oven, I let them cool for around three minutes on the baking sheet before transferring them to a wire rack for final cooling.

 Using a butter knife, I spread the melted chocolate on the underside of a cookie, and placed the underside of another cookie on top, i.e., sandwiched the cookies together.